jcmdln/infranetic/README.md

-**Reproducable infrastructure that can be deployed locally or globally.**
+**Reproducible infrastructure that can be deployed locally or globally.**

 This repository contains a definition of infrastructure that can be trivially reproduced on commodity hardware, deployed to cloud providers or on-premesis